SWC Walk 67 : Salisbury to Amesbury via Stonehenge

-- This adds about 0.7 to 1.0km to the walk depending on how much exploring you do.
+- This adds about 0.7-1.0 km to the walk depending on how much exploring you do.

-- Bear right and then sharp left up the tarmac approach road into the car park of Old Sarum where there are a shop, refreshments/snacks and public toilets.
+- Bear right and and in 40m sharp left up the tarmac approach road into the car park of Old Sarum where there are a shop, refreshments/snacks and public toilets.
 (Those coming by bus from the city centre could meet the group here).

 - There are notice boards with details of the site and its ruins.
 Walk around either side to visit the old Cathedral ruins before descending to the north west.